rogerkk/rogerkk.github.io/_posts/2017-09-14-safari-not-firing-focus-blur-events-on-checkboxes.markdown

 The reason?
 Safari did not fire the blur-event I was relying on when clicking the checkbox!

-This is what my code looked like:
+This is what my code looked like (using JQuery):

 {% highlight javascript %}
 form.find("input, select, textarea").on("blur focus keyup", function() {